Goutte/godot-addon-string-template-engine/README.md

 ----------

-The feature set of this addon is slim, as the addon is young, and none of the core devs have plans to push it towards its end goal.
+The feature set of this addon is slim, as the addon is young, and none-one so far has plans to push it towards its end goal.

 We add what we need, when we can.  **Contributions are welcome.**

-> I actually started this for the puzzle.

 Features
 --------